Arsenaultm90/School/Year 2/Semester 01/COMP 3000 - Operating Systems/Exams/Final Exam Guide.md

+The structure of the final exam will be as follows.
+There will be 14 questions.
+On **all** of them you must provide justification for your answers.
+Justification is similar to what ChatGPT would do if your ask for its train of thought, only shorter and actually making sense, please.

+First 10 questions (30 abstract points in total) are a mixture of multiple-choice, true/false or a simple code comprehension questions -- Definition class questions.

+The next 2 (carrying 10 abstract points in total) are of the Application class -- you will need to apply your knowledge directly to a problem with its original context intact.

+Finally, the last 2 questions (again 10 abstract points in total) are Generalization class questions.
+You will be asked to identify a concept without its familiar context and apply the appropriate algorithm/method to solve the problem.

 # Chapter 1 -- OS Intro
 - Interrupts -- what they are, stages of handling
 - Kernel-vs-User modes -- what each can/cannot do and why